Dictionary of Revolutionary Marxism

 PALESTINE

 A country in the Middle East whose territory has been gradually stolen over the past century by Zionists, with the support of first British and later American imperialism.
+The ethnic cleansing of the Palestinians from their land, including through forcible expulsions, murders, and outright mass genocide at times, continues to the present day.
 [More to be added...]

 PANCHAYAT